 If you want to try and run a match that isn't on this year's calendar this is how to proceed:

 - Make sure that RGC's range can safely accommodate the proper targets and course of fire... check the range rules; all shots must impact the berms.

-- If the sport is NRA sanctioned, RGC prefers sports to be run by NRA rules, with official NRA approval and reporting of scores.
+- If the sport is CMP or NRA sanctioned, RGC prefers sports to be run by their rules, with official approval and reporting of scores.
 It's not required, but whenever possible, it's nice.
 Sports governed by other organizations should be run by those rules if possible (and practical).

 - Round up a few people that have the same interest.
 Scheduling range days for two people to shoot isn't a productive proposition for the Club.
 Put an article in the Stumper to see if others are as interested as you are.